Genus fields of abelian extensions of congruence rational function fields: Cyclotomic function fields

 \begin{definition}[\cite{Ros87}] {\rm{ Let $K$ be a function field with field of constants ${\ma F}_q$.
 Let $S$ be any nonempty finite set of prime divisors of $K$.
 The {\em Hilbert class function field of $K$ relative to $S$}, $K_{H,S}$, is the maximal unramified abelian extension of $K$ where every element of $S$ decomposes fully. }} \end{definition}

 From now on, for any finite extension $K$ of $k$ we will consider $S$ as the set of prime divisors dividing ${\eu p}_{\infty}$, the pole divisor of $T$ in $k$ and we write $K_H$ instead of $K_{H,S}$.

-\begin{definition} {\rm{ Let $K$ be a finite geometric extension of $k$.
-The {\em genus field} $K_g$ of $K$ is the maximal extension of $K$ contained in $K_H$ that is the composite of $K$ and an abelian extension of $k$.
-Equivalently, $K_g=K k^{\ast}$ where $k^{\ast}$ is the maximal abelian extension of $k$ contained in $K_H$. }} \end{definition}
+\begin{definition} {\rm{ Let $K$ be a finite geometric extension of $k$, that is, the exact field of constants of $K$ is ${\ma F}_q$.
+The {\em genus field} $K_{{\eu {ge}}}$ of $K$ is the maximal extension of $K$ contained in $K_H$ that is the composite of $K$ and an abelian extension of $k$.
+Equivalently, $K_{{\eu {ge}}}=K k^{\ast}$ where $k^{\ast}$ is the maximal abelian extension of $k$ contained in $K_H$. }} \end{definition}

-When $K/k$ is an abelian extension, $K_g$ is the maximal abelian extension of $k$ contained in $K_H$.
-Our main goal in this section is to find $K_g$ when $K$ is a subfield of a cyclotomic function field.
+When $K/k$ is an abelian extension, $K_{{\eu {ge}}}$ is the maximal abelian extension of $k$ contained in $K_H$.
+Our main goal in this section is to find $K_{{\eu {ge}}}$ when $K$ is a subfield of a cyclotomic function field.
 In what follows $K$ will always denote a finite geometric abelian extension of $k$.
 First we note that we have the analogue to Leopoldt's result.

 \begin{proposition} If $K\subseteq k(\Lambda_N)$ and the group of characters associated to $K$ is $X$, then the maximal abelian extension $J$ of $K$ unramified at every finite prime $P\in R_T^+$, contained in a cyclotomic extension, is the field associated to $Y=\prod_{P\in R_T^+} X_P=\prod_{ P\mid N} X_P$. \end{proposition}